Jonon/Jonon/README.md

 👩🏻‍💻 Fullstack Web developer with big passion for React <br>
 👩🏻‍🎓 Studied Fullstack Web Development at Chas Academy, Sweden<br>
-💭 On my free time I'm learning Game Development with the Godot Engine, using GDScript<br>
+💭 On my free time I do 3D art and I'm currently learning Game Development with the Godot Engine, using GDScript<br>